leshill/handlebars_assets/README.md

         edit.jst.hbs
         show.jst.hbs

-Your file extensions, tell the asset pipeline how to process the file.
-Use `.hbs` to compile with Handlebars, and combine it with `.jst` to add them to the `JST` global variable.
+Your file extensions tell the asset pipeline how to process the file.
+Use `.hbs` to compile the template with Handlebars.
+Combine it with `.jst` to add the compiled template to the `JST` global variable.

-If your file is `templates/contacts/new.jst.hbs`, the asset pipeline will generate a Javascript asset as follows
+If your file is `templates/contacts/new.jst.hbs`, the asset pipeline will generate Javascript code

 1. Compile the Handlebars template to Javascript code
 1. Add the template code to the `JST` global under the name `contacts/new`

-You can then invoke the resulting template in your Javascript code
+You can then invoke the resulting template in your application's Javascript

     JST['contacts/new'](context);